thapahemraj/onlinesaathi-ai/README.md

 [For a thorough review of our features, see our docs here](https://docs.librechat.ai/) 📚

-## 🪶 All-In-One AI Conversations with LibreChat
+## 🪶 All-In-One AI Conversations with Online Saathi

-LibreChat brings together the future of assistant AIs with the revolutionary technology of OpenAI's ChatGPT.
-Celebrating the original styling, LibreChat gives you the ability to integrate multiple AI models.
+Online Saathi brings together the future of assistant AIs with the revolutionary technology of OpenAI's ChatGPT.
+Celebrating the original styling, Online Saathi gives you the ability to integrate multiple AI models.
 It also integrates and enhances original client features such as conversation and message search, prompt templates and plugins.

-With LibreChat, you no longer need to opt for ChatGPT Plus and can instead use free or pay-per-call APIs.
+With Online Saathi, you no longer need to opt for ChatGPT Plus and can instead use free or pay-per-call APIs.
 We welcome contributions, cloning, and forking to enhance the capabilities of this advanced chatbot platform.

 [![Watch the video](https://raw.githubusercontent.com/LibreChat-AI/librechat.ai/main/public/images/changelog/v0.7.6.gif)](https://www.youtube.com/watch?v=ilfwGQtJNlI)